SaidGandur01/frisbee-golf/README.md

 5. A solid project architecture was created, and a professional-level style architecture was also implemented.

-6. Unit tests were created the components, in order to demonstrate handling in the field of unit tests.
+6. Unit tests have been created within the components, in order to demonstrate handling in the field of unit tests.

 7. Added animations to improve user experience.